Overview

 # Remove a skill

-sudo 5dive agent skill <name> rm <skill-id>Tip: install the 5dive-cli skill from github.com/5dive-com/skills on any agent to teach it the 5dive command surface — agent lifecycle, JSON envelope, recovery on exit codes, and the --json orchestration loop:
+sudo 5dive agent skill <name> rm <skill-id>Tip: install the 5dive-cli skill from github.com/5dive-ai/skills on any agent to teach it the 5dive command surface — agent lifecycle, JSON envelope, recovery on exit codes, and the --json orchestration loop:

 sudo 5dive agent skill <name> add \

---source=5dive-com/skills \
+--source=5dive-ai/skills \

 --skill=5dive-cliWith it installed, an agent can spawn its own subagents on the same host — see Spawning subagents.